cdrx/rancher-gitlab-deploy/README.md

 #### [1.1] - 2016-09-29
 Fixed a bug that caused a crash when using --environment, thank you @mvriel for the PR

+#### [1.2] - 2017-01-03
+Added the --sidekicks flag to upgrade sidekicks at the same time, thank you @kiesiu for the PR

 ## License

 MIT